starfi5h/DSP_Mod_Support/RateMonitor/README.md

 ### Header

+- (Entity Count): Displays how many machines (assemblers, smelters, chemical plants, etc.) are included in this monitor's calculation.
+- "+"/"-" button: The button to expand/fold quick change rate unit and count multiplier functions.
 - Rate Unit: The time unit for the data.
 Common settings include “per minute”(1/min) or “per second”(60/min)
 - Proliferator Level: Shows the current level of proliferator effects (if applicable) on the production lines being tracked.
-- Entity Count: Displays how many machines or entities (assemblers, smelters, chemical plants, etc.) are included in this monitor's calculation.

 - Operate: Open the operation panel to do actions.
 - Config: Open the settings panel to change the config file.